Orange County Commercial Lease Dispute Lawyer

 While it may seem impossible to break a commercial lease agreement prior to its original end date, it is possible.
 Some of the reasons you and your lawyer can request a break in your lease are the following:

 • The terms outlined in your lease have been breached.
-If your landlord is not upholding their side of your agreement, it is unfair to expect you to stay and continue abiding by a one-sided lease interpretation.
+If your landlord is not upholding their side of the agreement, it is unfair to expect you to stay and continue abiding by a one-sided lease interpretation.

 • The conditions of the property are unbearable, leading to constructive eviction.